Off-Road Caravans on the Gibb River Road

 by: Cam

-Be careful selecting a van that uses the word 'OFFROAD' in it's name or advertising.
-These units 9 times out of 10 are a standard van on chassis rises and big wheels.
+Be careful selecting a van that uses the word 'OFFROAD' in its name or advertising.
+These units 9 times out of 10 are a standard van on chassis risers and big wheels.
 An offroad van should be a unit that is specially designed for the worst road conditions that this great land has to offer.
 Just remember you get what you pay for.

 Suggestions for large vans would be BUSH TRACKER, PHOENIX and KEDRON.
 Small vans would be OZZIE OFFROAD GUNYAH and KIMBERLY KARAVAN.
 As I said, these vans are not massed produced, but are built for offroading.
 Thanks.
 I hope this helps.